Skip to main content

 The list displays these details for each incident:

-• Severity: The severity Contrast assigned to the incident:
+• Severity: The severity Contrast assigned to the incident.

 • Contrast score: The Contrast score represents the risk of an issue or incident at a particular point in time.
 Contrast determines this score by using information from the Contrast SAST, IAST, SCA, ADR, and Observability technologies.

-Contrast uses the Common Vulnerability Scoring System Version Version 4 (CVSS 4) standard as the primary framework for calculating the score.
+Contrast uses the Common Vulnerability Scoring System Version 4 (CVSS 4) standard as the primary framework for calculating the score.

 • Incident: The type of incident, for example, SQL Injection.